IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

 # Code
 ## Coding Style
-The SDK follows the Go coding conventions documented [here](https://golang.org/doc/effective_go.html).
+This SDK project follows a coding style based on the [Airbnb conventions](https://github.com/airbnb/javascript).
+This repository uses `tslint` for linting the TypeScript code and `eslint` for linting the JavaScript test files.
+The rules for each are defined in `tslint.json` and `test/.eslintrc.js`, respectively.
+It is recommended that you do not change these files, since the automatically generated code complies with the defined rules.

-You can run the linter with the following command:
+You can run the linter with the following commands.
+Replacing “check” with “fix” will cause the linter to automatically fix any linting errors that it can.
-- `golangci-lint run`
+- `npm run tslint:check`
+- `npm run eslint:check`

 ## Commit Messages
 Commit messages should follow the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-guidelines).